|

 Vocabulaire de ville de Elisabethville: A history of Elisabethville

 from its beginnings to 1965.
-Compiled and written by André Yav
+Compiled and written by André Yav5.

-Teachings of the Jamaa movement: Texts and commentaries transcribed
+Teachings of the Jamaa movement: Texts and commentaries transcribed, translated, and commented by Johannes Fabian 6.

 Magambo Bin Ali et Pascal Maloji Kabemba ( alias Pascal de Saint Malo),